SENSUIKAN!

 5 April 1942: Operation "C" - The Raids in the Indian Ocean:

-The Carrier Striking Force attacks the British naval base on Columbo, Ceylon (now Sri Lanka), wreck the base's facilities, destroy 27 aircraft and sink several ships.
-A floatplane finds Vice Admiral James Somerville's Eastern Fleet's cruisers HMS CORNWALL and the DORSETSHIRE at sea.
+The Carrier Striking Force attacks the British naval base at Colombo, Ceylon (now Sri Lanka), wreck the base's facilities, destroy 27 aircraft and sink several ships.
+A floatplane finds Vice Admiral (later Admiral of the Fleet/Sir) James Somerville's Eastern Fleet's cruisers HMS CORNWALL and DORSETSHIRE at sea.
 Nagumo's airmen sink both ships, but are unsuccessful in their search for the rest of Somerville's fleet.

 9 April 1942: